sword-2/library/readme.md

 #bible-kjv

+It is not complete and not checked to avoid errors.

+**Plan**
-The repository is not yet complete.
-It is planned to be a KJV bible in a file system format.
+It is planned to be a KJV bible so that when the .zip format is downloaded, it will expand into a file system format for books and chapters, etc.
-A file system offers more random access to select specific books and chapters than one large file.

-The content will just be a copy from the Gutenberg (Reference 1) web page.
-The Gutenberg was really cool to offer a download.
-The downloaded which was unzipped was one giant file.
+A Gutenberg (Reference 1) download was acquired.
+The particular downloaded into one giant unzipped file.

-Therefore dividing the giant file to separate books, chapters, and administrative parts.
-The git command line tool was good for upload and download of whole file systems, thus a plan to apply it.
+The giant file is only being separated by books, chapters, and administrative parts.

-It is just a personal file processing and accidental errors may occur.
-Any checking will be added once done.
+It is just personal file processing, not completed and probably accidental errors.
+When content is checked, the check will be described.

 Reference(s):
 -1. http://www.gutenberg.org/files/10/